1. Simple and Small :

-3. Platform-Independent and Portable : Java ensures portability in two ways, first, Java compiler generates bytecode instructions that can be implemented on any machine.
+3. Platform-Independent and Portable : Java ensures portability in two ways, first, the Java compiler generates bytecode instructions that can be implemented on any machine.
 Second, the size of the primitive data types is Machine-Independent.
 The most significant contribution of java over other languages is its portability.
-Java programs can be easily moved from one computer system to another.
+Java programs can easily move from one computer system to another.

 4. Object-Oriented : Java is a true object-oriented language.
 Almost everything in Java is an object.
 All program code and data reside within objects and classes.
 Java comes with an extensive set of classes, arranged in packages.

 5. Distributed : Java is designed as a distributed language for creating applications on networks.
 It can share both data and programs.
 Java applications can open and access remote objects on the Internet as easily as they can do in a local system.
 This enables multiple programs at multiple remote locations to collaborate and work together on a single project.